-For example, if you make a $3,000 down payment with the Citi® Double Cash Card - 18 month BT offer, you could earn $60 back on the purchase ($30 when you make the purchase and $30 when you pay it off).
+For example, if you make a $3,000 down payment with the Citi® Double Cash Card - 18 month BT offer from our partner, you could earn $60 back on the purchase ($30 when you make the purchase and $30 when you pay it off).
 It's essential that you pay off the card immediately, though, because credit cards typically charge higher interest rates than auto loans, and you could end up losing any value you gain in rewards.

 You may also consider using a credit card with an introductory 0% APR promotion to make your down payment.
 But if you don't have a clear plan to pay off the balance during the promotional period or if your financial situation changes, you may end up paying much more in interest than if you hadn't used the card.